LeonardoCastro/leonardocastro.github.io/README.md

 The database is held [here](https://github.com/LeonardoCastro/BritishDrugDynamics).

-A virtual poster will be presented at the [AI UK Conference 2020 Digital poster exhibition](https://www.turing.ac.uk/events/ai-uk-2020-digital-poster-exhibition) on the 2nd of June, 2020.
+The project was presented at the Conference in Complexity Sciences 2021 in Lyon, France.
+I presented the same project at the Satellite sessions of Applications of Complexity Sciences and the Computational Social Sociences.
+A virtual poster as also presented at the [AI UK Conference 2020 Digital poster exhibition](https://www.turing.ac.uk/events/ai-uk-2020-digital-poster-exhibition) on the 2nd of June, 2020.
 The poster was going to be presented at the [AI UK Conference](https://www.turing.ac.uk/ai-uk) (24 - 25 March, 2020) before it was postponed.

 **Co-authors:** Prof. [Ganna Pogrebna](http://www.gannapogrebna.com/) ([UoB](https://www.birmingham.ac.uk/staff/profiles/business/pogrebna-ganna.aspx)/[ATI](https://www.turing.ac.uk/people/researchers/ganna-pogrebna)) and Prof. [Weisi Guo](https://www.weisiguo.com/cv) ([Cranfield](https://www.cranfield.ac.uk/people/professor-weisi-guo-24667823)/[ATI](https://www.turing.ac.uk/people/researchers/weisi-guo))